G’day Creative Person,

 So you want to do something great, make something marvellous, invest in your ingenious ideas, use your creativity to help the world….. but you don’t have the funds?
 You’re thinking crowd-funding?

 Choice!
-Crowd-funding can make your creative dreams into a reality
+Crowd-funding can turn your creative dreams into a reality.

-I’d thought I’d do a little blog about crowd-funding your projects, as I’m often asked how I went about funding my third album through Pozible (crowd-funding).
-I’d like to share with you some tips, ideas, dos & don’ts to help you embark on a successful crowd-funding campaign.
+I’d thought I’d do a blog about crowd-funding, as I’m often asked how I crowd-funded my 3rd & 4th albums.
+I’ll share some tips, ideas, dos & don’ts to help you embark on a successful crowd-funding campaign.
 I don’t have all the answers, this is certainly not the be all and end all; just some pros and cons of my experience, and hopefully they can be of assistance for getting your creative dreams up and running.

-Definition: Crowd-funding is where a whole lot of people chip in get your creation happening.
+Definition: Crowd-funding is where a bunch of people (friends/fans) pre-buy your product or financially support your to get your creation happening.

-How’s it Work: You set up a “campaign” online (Pozible, Kickstarter, crowd-funding sites, etc).
+How’s it Work: You set up a “campaign” online (Pozible, Kickstarter, other crowd-funding site, etc).
 You have a target and a deadline.
-You don’t get ANY funds unless you reach your target in the time frame (Possible does this; I’m not sure about other crowd-funding sites).
-You have rewards for people/fans/supporters to purchase.
+When you go through Pozible, you don’t get ANY funds unless you reach your target in the time frame (other crowd-funding sites may do it differently).
+You have rewards/products for supporters to purchase (eg. CD, artwork, movie, jewellery, whatever you’re making).
 The combined purchases fund your goal.
 And BOOM, you have the funds to get your creative dreams into action!

 Background on My Campaign: